Woolston Floating Bridge: Operation

 The bridge began operation on 23 November 1836.
 It was largely reliant on long-distance travellers for profit since at the time few people lived on the east bank of the Itchen and those that did often qualified for toll exemptions.
 The Northam Bridge Company responded to the opening of the floating bridge by cutting its tolls and the floating bridge company initially suffered from poor financial performance.
-A new Act of Parliament was obtained in 1839 allowing the company to raise tolls and borrow 12,000.
+A new act of Parliament, the Itchen Bridge and Roads Acts Amendment Act 1839 (2 & 3 Vict. c. lxviii) was obtained, allowing the company to raise tolls and borrow 12,000.
 Competition from railways resulted in the company going bankrupt at the end of 1849 and bridge operations ceased.
-A further act of parliament in 1851 allowing the tolls to again be raised and the exemptions to be reduced resulted in the bridge returning to service.
-New railway lines resulted in further difficulties in the 1860s but these were largely resolved by an 1886 act of Parliament that removed most of the remaining toll exemptions.
+A further act of Parliament, the Southampton and Itchen Floating Bridge and Road Amendment Act 1851 (14 & 15 Vict. c. cix) allowing the tolls to again be raised and the exemptions to be reduced resulted in the bridge returning to service.
+New railway lines resulted in further difficulties in the 1860s but these were largely resolved by the Itchen Floating Bridge Act 1868 (31 & 32 Vict. c. xc) that removed most of the remaining toll exemptions.
 In 1879 an additional set of chains were run across the river in order to support pedestrian only bridge.
 Traffic levels dropped again after 1929 when Southampton council purchased Northam bridge and made it toll free.

-In 1934 Southampton council, having gained compulsory purchase powers from parliament, purchased the company at a price of £23,013 set at arbitration.
+In 1934 Southampton council, having gained compulsory purchase powers from Parliament in the Southampton Corporation Act 1931 (21 & 22 Geo.
+5. c. xcix), purchased the company at a price of £23,013 set at arbitration.
 A half hourly overnight service was introduced in February 1937.

 During World War two the bridges were under orders to cease operations during air raids but in practice they continued operating in some cases.
 Close to D-Day the sheer number of ships in Southampton meant the Hythe Ferry was unable to access its usual Southampton landing point and the floating bridges were used as landing stages.

 The council stopped charging tolls for pedestrians and cyclists using the bridge in October 1946.